RyanMcGlinnGDD/BINGO-Crafter/README.md

 # Bingo Crafter

 A tool for designing custom goal-oriented bingo boards for content creators and beyond.
-Create, customise, and export bingo cards with configurable grid sizes, colours, and cell content.
+Create, customize, and export bingo cards with configurable grid sizes, colours, and cell content.
 Everything is saved locally in your browser with no account or server required.

 ---